ballgoesvroomvroom/ml/neuralnetwork/README.md

 - Supports batch size

+# Challenges
+The concept of backpropagation was difficult to implement.
+Obtaining the derivatives of the loss function with respect to the individual weights was not easy, given how the network architecture can change.

+The [article](https://towardsdatascience.com/math-neural-network-from-scratch-in-python-d6da9f29ce65#6aba) by Omar Aflak helped introduce me to a clever approach to backpropagation.

 # Improvements
 - Use `sklearn.sparse_matrix` for performance efficient (stores sparse matrix in a more memory efficient manner)
 - Implement Stochastic Gradient Descent instead of regular gradient descent